epogrebnyak/impression/README.md

 This is a minimal setup to work with Poetry, Sphinx and Streamlit out of the box.

+## How to run

-Install cookiecutter if you do not have it yet:
+1. Install cookiecutter if you do not have it yet:

 ```
 pip install cookiecutter
 ```

-Run at prompt and answer several questions about your new package:
+2. Run at prompt and answer several questions about your new package:

 ```
 cookiecutter https://github.com/epogrebnyak/impression